SteiMi/density-based-weighting-for-imbalanced-regression/README.md

 * `exp3`: contains the experiment with statistical downscaling of precipitation based on DeepSD
 * `smogn_with_denseweight`: contains the smogn library modified to allow using DenseWeight as a relevance function

+Our proposed method DenseWeight is also available [here](https://github.com/SteiMi/denseweight) as an easy-to-use Python package.